talien/syslog-ng-ec2-metadata/README.md

 All of the tags are also added as global variables.
 The tag name syntax is the following: `aws.Tag.<tag_name>`

 If this script runs on a non-EC2 machine, the output will be empty.

+A proper IAM role with `DescribeInstance` permission on the ec2 machine is necessary.